raffycastillo/raffycastillo/README.md

 📚 Learning **Swift** for macOS, brushing up on server-side **Java**, and going deep into **TypeScript + React** to write better, more expressive frontend systems.

-💼 I'm looking for opportunities on products where thoughtful backend architecture supports delightful, user-first experiences!

 <h2>Tools/Frameworks</h2>

 <br>